nasa/Transform-to-Open-Science/tops_faq.md

   </details>

   <details>
-  <summary><h4>Have actionable plans been made to ensure that communities historically excluded from research are reached by TOPS?
-Which underrepresented groups are you targeting for participation?</h4></summary>
+  <summary><h4>Have actionable plans been made to ensure that communities historically excluded from research are reached by TOPS?</h4></summary>
   Yes; plans have been developed that include engagement and support for these communities.
 A core value within the TOPS team is to meet historically excluded groups where they are, and we will continue to follow through with this value for the next 5 years.
 We are working to have a strong presence at conferences that focus on historically excluded groups.
 We have partnered with NASA’s Minority University Research and Education Project (MUREP) to support different activities such as funding 3-year NASA internships and to develop future solicitations.
 Our TOPS Community Panel includes leaders in open science and is 50% women and 70% people of color.
 We will also be developing further plans based on the engagement and feedback we receive.
 We welcome suggestions, contributions, and comments through our <a href = "https://github.com/nasa/Transform-to-Open-Science">GitHub site</a> or by contacting us directly.
   </details>